olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 as needed.
 I feel a bit sheepish for putting myself in this position.
 Again: learning the hard way :)

-## Day eighteen
+### Day eighteen
 My knee is getting better and so is my foot.
 There is still some pain, but nothing compared to just two days ago.
 That is great!

-I am a bit sorry this did not go like expected, but
+I am a bit sorry this whole running thing did not go as expected.
-I really learned a lot in a short amount of time.
+I really learned a lot in a short amount of time, however!
 The importance of stretching and starting slow, for one thing.
 I have anything close to these kinds of issues when cycling.
 Running is harder on the body,